-Civil cases (excluding cases at the Small Claims Tribunals)
+Civil cases (excluding cases at the Community Disputes Resolution/Employment Claims/Small Claims Tribunals)

 (i) You will have to make an application through the CrimsonLogic Service Bureau for access to documents of civil cases dealt with by the State Courts.
 The Service Bureau is located at:

-(ii) Before proceeding to the Service Bureau, please approach the Civil Registry to obtain a Request Form for the application.
+(ii) Before proceeding to the Service Bureau, please approach the Central Registry in the Community Justice and Tribunals Division of the State Courts on Level 1 to obtain a Request Form for the application.